Used 7th Gen Charger vs the now retired Impala - Which used model would be better for you?

 There's no denying that the Charger looks great, some would even say mean (in a good way).
 But so is the Impala with its Camaro-inspired front fascia that gives it a powerful look that turns heads.

-The base Charger model comes with an efficient Pentastar V6 Engine.
+The base used Charger model comes with an efficient Pentastar V6 Engine.
 Even though it doesn't deliver the excitement of a V8 engine, it still has enough kick for most people.
 Dodge tuned it to develop a healthy 292 horsepower and 260 pound-feet of torque.
 Even though the engine is powerful it's also fuel efficient.

 Impala's basic trim level has a 4-cylinder engine.
 While it's more fuel-efficient your best bet is to upgrade to the V6 engine.
 Impala's V6 engine clocked 0-60 time of 6.4 seconds.
-While it's decent it pales in comparison to the new Dodge Charger SRT Hellcat that delivers a staggering 0-60 MPH time of just 3.6 seconds.
+While it's decent it pales in comparison to the Dodge Charger SRT Hellcat that delivers a staggering 0-60 MPH time of just 3.6 seconds.

 Another feature that puts Dodge Charger ahead of the Impala is the available AWD system.
 That's a huge benefit for those who need to travel on snow-packed roads (it provides far better traction than the standard RWD system).
 If you think that the added weight of the AWD system will reduce fuel economy, think again.
 That's simply not true - when driving in dry weather, an axle-disconnect feature cuts power to the front wheels to save gas.